Introduction

 --dry-run

-Performs a "trial run" of the import process.
-The commands from the source are parsed and displayed in the terminal but are not saved to your library.
-This is useful for inspecting the commands before committing to the import.
+Performs a "trial run" of the import.
+Commands are parsed and displayed but are not saved to your library, which is useful for inspecting a source before committing.

 -